veyon/veyon/README.md

 First grab the latest sources by cloning the Git repository and fetching all submodules:

+	git clone  --recursive  https://github.com/veyon/veyon.git  &&  cd veyon

+Alternatively, you can do it step by step as follow:

 	git clone https://github.com/veyon/veyon.git
 	cd veyon
 	git submodule update --init

 ### Installing dependencies